ItzPike/DBM-Rawdata-Releases/Text to Speech/README.md

 This for the free version of the google text to speech api of course

 This command was tested inside the windows command line and not ran within DBM
-this command may not work while being ran within DBM, just be advised
+This command may not work while being ran within DBM, just be advised

 My Node Version - v10.9.0
 My NPM Version - v6.2.0